daniestevez/reu-2021/README.md

   backend](https://wiki.gnuradio.org/index.php/GR-ATA_Testbed) and a client that plots the Hydrogen line spectrum.

+* `interferometry` contains a demostration of two-antenna interferometry, including concepts such as lag domain and fringe rate.
+There is a simulation flowgraph and a live demo with the ATA.

 * `live-spectrum.py` is used to send a real time spectrum from the USRPs over ZMQ.
   This contains the client and the server flowgraphs.